Loknaath-sec/command-line-arguments-to-count-word/README.md

 ## AIM:
 To write a python program for getting the word count from the contents of a file using command line arguments.
 ## EQUIPEMENT'S REQUIRED:
-1.PC
+1. PC
-2.Anaconda - Python 3.7
+2. Anaconda - Python 3.7
 ## ALGORITHM:
-1.Get filename
+1. Get filename
-2.Read the contents
+2. Read the contents
-3.Split the text into words
+3. Split the text into words
-4.Count and print the words
+4. Count and print the words

 ## PROGRAM:
 ~~~